awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Invalid ARN Region: The Region {{region}} is not valid for this resource.
+Invalid ARN Region: The Region is not valid for this resource.
 Update the resource ARN to include a supported Region.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The Region {{region}} is not valid for this resource.
-Update the resource ARN to include a supported Region.
+"findingDetails": "The Region is not valid for this resource.
+Update the resource ARN to include a supported Region."
-"
 ```

 **Resolving the error**